-The School of Business is pleased to announce the 2011 Hall of Fame inductees.
-The inductees will be: The Solar Energy Consortium as Business Person of the Year; The Ulster Savings Charitable Foundation for the Dean’s Award of Excellence; Harold King '07 as Alumnus of the Year; and Armelle Kessler '11 as Student Leader of the Year.
+The School of Business at the State University of New York at New Paltz is pleased to announce the 2013 Hall of Fame inductees.
+The inductees will be: Ralf Ludwig as Business Person of the Year; TD Bank, N.A. for Dean's Award of Excellence; Rick Alfandre '80 as Alumnus of the Year; and Eddie Monroy '12, '13g as Student Leader of the Year.

 Business Person of the Year

 Ralf Ludwig is the CEO and a principal of Wolf-tec, Inc., a manufacturer of industrial meat processing equipment.
 Wolf-tec was founded in 1977 as an importer of industrial meat processing equipment and a sales and service company by Mr. Ludwig's father, Wolfgang Ludwig, in the garage of the family home.
 In 1980, Mr. Ludwig returned to Germany to complete an apprenticeship in machine building.
 He received his degree in 1984 and worked at various equipment manufacturers in the meat industry before he returned home to the family business, where he started in sales.
 At that time, Wolf-tec employed less than 10 people and sold equipment manufactured by European companies to the American meat processing industry.

 During the early 1990's, Mr. Ludwig took an internal position in the company, organizing systems and departments to meet customers' growing needs for spare parts, services and support.
 In 1993, he started designing and manufacturing Wolf-tec's own line of equipment.
 Until this point, the Ludwig family had worked closely with European manufacturers and modified the equipment to meet the needs of the American market.
 In 1994, Mr. Ludwig's childhood dream of designing machinery was realized when Wolf-tec launched its own equipment line and entered the manufacturing market with full control over design and manufacturing.